mungpeter/DFGmodX/README.md

 - Step 4: generate homology models of input kinase based on the Base kinase structure and the template structures in alternative conformation
 - Step 5: calculate the volume of the active site, rank and select ones with the largest volume

-CIDO (aC-helix-in/DFG-out)
+**CIDO (aC-helix-in/DFG-out)**
-This is the typical DFG-out conformation described in the literature, where DFG-motif has a 180-degree flip and brings the DFG-Phe phenyl ring out from the hydrophobic deep pocket in the kinase, leaving the deep DFG-pocket vacant and available for small molecule binding.
+- This is the typical DFG-out conformation described in the literature, where DFG-motif has a 180-degree flip and brings the DFG-Phe phenyl ring out from the hydrophobic deep pocket in the kinase, leaving the deep DFG-pocket vacant and available for small molecule binding.
-This range of movement can be well-captured by **one population** (set) of kinase structures in DFG-out conformation, where DFG-motif has a clear flip, while the set captures the range of small-lobe movement observed.
+- This range of movement can be well-captured by **one population** (set) of kinase structures in DFG-out conformation, where DFG-motif has a clear flip, while the set captures the range of small-lobe movement observed.
 Because the TK family has been heavily studied and with the most number of knownn CIDO structures, there are **2** sets of CIDO templates, one of TK family and another one for all other kinases.

-* When doing molecular docking to these CIDO models, I found that default settings for OpenEye FRED works very well, while Schrö dinger GLIDE will need a 0.75x adjustment to the GRID van der Waals radius to get similar results.
+- When doing molecular docking to these CIDO models, I found that default settings for OpenEye FRED works very well, while Schrödinger GLIDE will need a 0.75x adjustment to the GRID van der Waals radius to get similar results.
 In both cases, should also set a hydrophobic sphere in the DFG-pocket to enforce docking to that site while having H-bond constraints to the hinge residue.

-CODI (aC-helix-out/DFG-in)
+**CODI (aC-helix-out/DFG-in)**
-This is the C-helix-out conformation described in the literature as the "CDK-like" or "Src-like" inactive conformation.
+- This is the C-helix-out conformation described in the literature as the "CDK-like" or "Src-like" inactive conformation.
 This conformation encompasses a range of aC-helix movements - translational, rotational, angular - that is more heterogeneous than DFG-motif movement (mostly just -in and -out).
-Due to the large range of aC-helix movemnents, there are actually **several (4+) sub-populations** of CODI conformations. **4** of them are often seen in multiple kinases in different families, while some are family-specific.
+- Due to the large range of aC-helix movemnents, there are actually **several (4+) sub-populations** of CODI conformations. **4** of them are often seen in multiple kinases in different families, while some are family-specific.
 To generalize the modeling of CODI conformation, **4 sub-populations** (sets) are used in the modeling process as compared to CIDO model generation.
-Notably, MEK has been seen to adopt a unique CODI conformation when bound to type-III inhibitor and ATP together, while cMET adopts another unique CODI conformation held up by an electrostatic interaction on its activation loop.
+- Notably, MEK has been seen to adopt a unique CODI conformation when bound to type-III inhibitor and ATP together, while cMET adopts another unique CODI conformation held up by an electrostatic interaction on its activation loop.
 These case-specific CODI conformations are not included in the general CODI sub-populations used for modeling but are also available for use.

 _Reference 1_: [Ung, P.M.U.; Schlessinger, A. DFGmodel: predicting protein kinase structures in inactive states for structure-based discovery of type-II inhibitors.
 ACS Chem.
 Biol.
 2015, 10(1):269-278.](https://doi.org/10.1021/cb500696t)